-It’s officially April.
-Spring is in full swing.
+It’s officially Spring.
 Summer is right around the corner and I’m ready to throw some backyard BBQ fiestas that involves making the best fish tacos ever: Grilled Mahi Mahi Fish Tacos and ALL THE GUACAMOLE!

 If you follow along on snapchat, you’ll know I’m a bit of a condiment snob.
 I’m SUPER particular about what I make at home and what I buy from the store.
 Not any kind of ketchup or dipping sauce will do – it HAS to be the best!
-So whenever I find something at the store that speaks to me, I usually buy it in bulk and go crazy.
+So whenever I make something that REALLY speaks to me, I usually make it in bulk and go crazy.
 No shame in that game!
-These Grilled Mahi Mahi Fish Tacos are highlighting one of my new favs Creamy Avocado Poblano Marie’s Dressing!
-It’s 2 of my favorite ingredients – avocado and poblano (hello smooth and smoky) mixed into a dressing that most people would probably use as a salad dressing – but it’s also totally fair game to be used as a sauce, salsa, or anything else along those lines.
+These Grilled Mahi Mahi Fish Tacos are epic but the Avocado Tomatillo Salsa on top is what makes them shine.
+It’s 2 of my favorite ingredients – avocado and tomatillos (hello perfection) mixed into a sauce that you could also totally use as a salad dressing – but it’s also totally fair game to be used as a sauce, salsa, or anything else along those lines.
 Hello, avocado makes sense everywhere!
 I should know – I wrote a whole cookbook on them!

-So today it’s grilled Mahi Mahi, rolled up into a taco with a lightly dressed slaw, slices of avocado (because more is more), pico de gallo, and some of the Creamy Avocado Poblano Marie’s Dressing on top.
+So today it’s grilled Mahi Mahi, rolled up into a taco with a lightly dressed slaw, slices of avocado (because more is more), pico de gallo, and some of the Creamy Avocado Tomatillo Salsa on top.
 Picture perfect.
 Literally and figuratively.
 Whip this up the second the sun is shining on your patio and you can fire up the grill.
 Or if you’re stuck inside for a few more weeks – fire up an indoor grill pan and you’ll get the same results!

 Let’s talk about making the perfect fish tacos: